Performance Marketing

 Know Your Audience

 Your audience may be a small, specific group of people, or could encompass thousands or even millions of people.
 Either way, make sure you have a handle on who you’re targeting with lead generation tools.
-This includes knowing what problems your product or service can help solve, and which channels or formats your audience likes to frequent and consume.
+This includes knowing what problems your product or service can help solve, and which channels or formats your audience likes to frequent.

 Use Marketing Best Practices